isomerpages/mse/news/-parliament-Q-&-A/_posts/2021-10-05-parliament-q-&-a-on-resilient-hawker-centres.md

 ---
-title: Oral Reply to Parliamentary Question on Resilient Hawker Centres by Ms Grace Fu, Minister for Sustainability and the Environment
+title: Written Reply to Parliamentary Question on Resilient Hawker Centres by Ms Grace Fu, Minister for Sustainability and the Environment
 permalink: /resource-room/category/2021-10-05-parliament-q-&-a-on-resilient-hawker-centres/
 image:
 file_url: